dverite/icu_ext/README.md

 string with the given collation.
 See http://userguide.icu-project.org/collation/architecture#TOC-Sort-Keys

-`collator` is an ICU BCP-47 tag that is independant from the collations instantiated in PostgreSQL.
+`collator` is an ICU BCP-47 tag that is independent from the collations instantiated in PostgreSQL.

 Binary sort keys may be useful to circumvent the core PostgreSQL